lovelejess/ios-udacity-nanodegree/ColorSlider/README.md

-# Pitch Perfect - iOS Udacity App
+# Color Slider - iOS Udacity App

+Reimplements the Color Maker app using UISlider controls instead of switches.
+With sliders you get a slightly more sophisticated palette; you can create millions of colors.
+Instead of using storyboards, this app creates all the views, layout constraints, such as stackviews, programmatically.

 ## Getting Started